Jeff McMahan is an Oxford moral philosopher and vegetarian of almost 50 years. He still doesn’t know if it’s wrong to eat meat.

 “I’ve haven’t done much on killing animals,” he said, as he poured boiling water he’d distilled himself over tea leaves that had been sent to Oxford from the Himalayas, freshly picked the month before.
 “I’ve been too focused on killing people.”

 He didn’t smile or acknowledge that this was a joke, but he still managed to project a certain awkward warmth.
-McMahan looked more like a corporate figure than a typical scruffy professor, with a buttoned-up light blue shirt, navy trousers, and grey hair cut like a Lego figure’s.
+McMahan looked more like a corporate figure than a typical scruffy professor, with a buttoned-up light blue shirt, navy trousers, and neat grey hair.
 At 62 (on the cusp of 63 when we met), his eyebrows were habitually lowered, making him appear glowering except for when his face transformed, briefly and unequivocally, into a surprisingly joyful smile.

 “A day in my life is very boring,” he said.
 He wakes at 9.30 am, has a piece of fruit for breakfast, and immediately begins to work.
 His only breaks are a salad for lunch and granola from the university dining hall for dinner.
 Sometimes he goes to Corpus Christi; sometimes he works at home all day.
 He stops at 11.30 pm or midnight, has a bath, reads a biography or novel, and then goes to bed.
 He lives alone.

 McMahan doesn’t go on vacation, as he’s “overcommitted, overworked.”
 Any hobbies?
 “I listen to music and I play squash and tennis,” he said, though, “I don’t have enough time or enough partners.”
 Most of his friends are philosophers and, though he seldom has dinner out, he does go to the odd social event.
 “I do have friends I meet at the pub,” he said.
 “I enjoy a meeting at the pub in the evening.
 I can work until close to closing time.”